stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 state's value but also its *type* during computations.

 1. Below is the implementation of a simple pseudo-random number generator.
-We call this a *pseudo-random" number generator, because the numbers look pretty random but are generated predictably.
+We call this a *pseudo-random* number generator, because the numbers look pretty random but are generated predictably.
 If we initialize a series of such computations with a truly random seed, most users of our library will not